ConnorKunstek/SQSTraining/README.md

     Change Password
         --> verified old password and that new passwords match, then changes accordinly Reset Password
-        --> sends reandomly generated temporary password to given email to sign in Feature Loader
+        --> sends randomly generated temporary password to given email to sign in Feature Loader
-    	-->
+    	--> Allows Admins to load specific errored features to the users